-That’s our number-one goal.
+A safe delivery is our number-one goal.
 When you are pregnant, we know you want a safe, personal labor and delivery in a peaceful, comfortable setting.
-Your Banner Health team is experienced in all types of deliveries, even the most complex.
+Your delivery care team is experienced in all types of deliveries, even the most complex.
 This is a special time for you, and our goal is to work with you for the best possible experience.

 Our caring staff checks your labor and moves you to a labor and delivery room when you’re ready.
 If you’re having a cesarean delivery, we’ll move you to an operating room when you and your obstetric (OB) provider are ready.